-As of August 28, 2015, there are nearly 1400 names on the voter suspense list in Douglas County.
+As of April 12, 2016, there are 609 names on the voter suspense list in Douglas County.

 The Secretary of State has proposed new regulations which will remove all names that have been on the suspense list longer than 90 days.
-We have been told that might happen as early as October 2, 2015.
+The Douglas County Clerk's Office has ruled that they will not begin purging voters from the Douglas County suspense list until 90 days after October 2, 2015.

 If you or someone one you know is on this list, please send in your document, or help the person you know, so you can be fully registered to vote in next year's presidential election.
 To finish the voter registration:

 1) You can make a copy of your "proof of citizenship": U.S. Birth certificate, or U.S. Passport (page containing passport number and signature), or Naturalization document, or other documentation and mail it or take it or the original to: